phillip-kruger/phillip-kruger.github.io/_posts/2020-11-04-Stylish API.md

 ![quarkus_brand](/images/Stylish_API/quarkus_brand.png)

-In this post we mostly fokus on Swagger UI, but the styling options also apply to the [GraphQL UI](https://quarkus.io/guides/microprofile-graphql#graphiql-ui) and the [Health UI](https://quarkus.io/guides/microprofile-health#health-ui).
+In this post we mostly focus on Swagger UI, but the styling options also apply to the [GraphQL UI](https://quarkus.io/guides/microprofile-graphql#graphiql-ui) and the [Health UI](https://quarkus.io/guides/microprofile-health#health-ui).

 ### Theme

-[Swagger UI Themes](https://ostranme.github.io/swagger-ui-themes/) is now available in configuration, with the default theme being 'feeling blue'.
+[Swagger UI Themes](https://ostranme.github.io/swagger-ui-themes/) are now available in configuration, with the default theme being 'feeling blue'.

 You can change the theme by setting the `quarkus.swagger-ui.theme` property, for example: